-No Two Snowflakes Are Alike
+No Two Snowflakes Are Alike?

 The Photographs of Wilson A. Bentley

 On Jan.
-15, 1885, a 20-year-old Vermont farmer self-taught in what he called photomicrography took the world's first picture of a single snowflake.
+15, 1885, a 20-year-old Vermont farmer, self-taught in what he called photomicrography, took the world's first picture of a single snowflake.

 Wilson A. Bentley at work.
 Photo courtesy www.snowflakebentley.com of Jericho, VT.

 When he wasn't taking photographs, he was working a 20-cow dairy farm with his brother.
 He died at home on Dec.
 23, 1931.
-The cause was pneumonia, and he was stricken after walking home six miles in a blizzard.
+The cause was pneumonia, as he was stricken after walking home six miles in a blizzard.

 Which brings us to the root of the question—are there really no two snowflakes alike?
 To scientists who must speak in exact terms, the answer is a likely yes—that the odds of two snowflakes being alike are virtually zero.